GETTING STARTED

 What is a Prospectus?
 What are the major differences between common and preferred stock?
 What is a PIPE, private placement or secondary offering?
 What is Suitability?
 What is a Registration Statement?
 What is an Unaccredited investor?IN-APP ADVERTISING

 What is Upstream IN-APP ADVERTISING service?
 Is my personal data shared with advertisers?
 How do I Opt-In to advertising services?
 How do I remove myself from the advertising services?
-How do I claim the rewards for viewing advertisements?MARKET POOLS
+How do I claim the rewards for viewing advertisements?FAQS

-What are Market Pools?
-What happens to my shares when I deposit them into a Market Pool?
-What happens to my money when I deposit it into a Market Pool?
-Do Market Pools pay liquidity providers a fee?
-How can I withdraw my Market Pool earnings?
-How does Market Pool trading work?
-How to evaluate the price my trade would get when a Market Pool is the counterparty?
-Can Upstreams' trading circuit breakers affect Market Pool trades?
-What happens if I try to buy all the shares inside a Market Pool?
-What happens if I try to bulk-sell my trades into a Market Pool?
-What is impermanent loss?Upstream, a MERJ Exchange Market, is a fully regulated global stock exchange and trading app.
-Powered by Horizon's ERC-20 smart-contract securities matching engine technology, and Horizon’s ERC-721 smart contract Collectible auction engine technology, the exchange enables investors to directly trade shares in dual listed companies, IPOs, celebrity ventures, and other unique asset classes directly from the Upstream app.
+Blog:Upstream, part of MERJ Exchange, is global stock trading app.
+Powered by Horizon's ERC-20 smart-contract securities matching engine technology, and Horizon’s ERC-721 smart contract Collectible auction engine technology, Upstream enables investors to directly trade shares in dual listed companies, IPOs, celebrity ventures, and other unique asset classes directly from the blockchain-powered trading app.
 Investors can fund their Upstream trading account using a credit/debit card, PayPal, USDC stablecoin on Ethereum or traditional bank (fiat/legal tender) payments such as ACH in the U.S., or a wire transfer of funds in the U.S. and internationally.

 Upstream app layout